Support Us Button Widget

 We can’t wait for weekends to visit the Downtown Farmers Curb Market.

 Get ready to fill up your reusable shopping bags with fruits and veggies, Lakelanders.
-In the spirit of supporting all things local, we’ve rounded up seven farmers markets in the Polk County area where you’ll find fresh food, live music, and local vendors.
+In the spirit of supporting all things local, we’ve rounded up farmers markets and farm stands in the Polk County area (plus a few in Hillsborough) where you’ll find fresh food, live music, and local vendors.

 • Features: Plants, produce, locally handcrafted art and textiles, live music, and ready-to-eat foods